-Your consent, must be obtained before personally identifiable information is released to officials of participating agencies providing or paying for transition services.
+Your consent, or consent of an eligible child who has reached the age of majority under State law, must be obtained before personally identifiable information is released to officials of participating agencies providing or paying for transition services.

 If your child is in, or is going to go to, a private school that is not located in the same LEA you reside in, your consent must be obtained before any personally identifiable information about your child is released between officials in the LEA where the private school is located and officials in the LEA where you reside.